-The Company manufactures, or has manufactured on a contract basis, fine chemicals and nutraceutical products, which are its primary products sold to customers.
-Revenue from the sale of its products, including shipping fees, is recognized when title to the products is transferred to the customer which usually occurs upon shipment or delivery, depending upon the terms of the sales order and when collectability is reasonably assured.
-Revenue from sales to distributors of its products is recognized, net of allowances, upon delivery of product to the distributors.
+The Company manufactures, or has manufactured on a contract basis, fine chemicals and nutraceutical products, which are its primary products to be sold to customers.
+Revenue from the sale of its products, including shipping fees, will be recognized when title to the products is transferred to the customer which usually occurs upon shipment or delivery, depending upon the terms of the sales order and when collectability is reasonably assured.
+Revenue from sales to distributors of its products will be recognized, net of allowances, upon delivery of product to the distributors.
 According to the terms of individual distributor contracts, a distributor may return product up to a maximum amount and under certain conditions contained in its contract.
 Allowances are calculated based upon historical data, current economic conditions and the underlying contractual terms.
-The Company's mix of product sales are substantially at risk to market conditions and demand, which may change at anytime.